 - Final flight clearly exits Schengen on the same day the insurance ends or the morning after your last hotel night.

 If your internal legs are rail or bus, add booking references where possible or at least hold confirmations.
 Officers are fine with trains inside Schengen as long as the final exit is by air and visible.
-Integrating a dummy ticket ensures this timeline holds up under scrutiny.

 Scenario Notes For Indian Travelers